scalajp/2017.scalamatsuri.org/_candidates_en/MichihitoShigemura_1.md

 ---
 I've been involved in several Scala projects at multiple companies.

-In this session, I would like to reflect on the lessons learned, kludges, what you can and what you can't do with Scala.
+In this session, I would like to reflect on my overall lessons learned, kludges, and what you can and can't do with Scala.
 I hope you find this information helpful.